-Many small businesses don’t make it through their 1st year; about half make it to 5 years.
+Many small businesses don’t make it through their 1st year and only about half make it to 5 years.
 In 10 years, only about 20% are left.
 But the problems that small businesses face aren’t unique—they’re universal.
 Even the biggest brands have to deal with them.
-The difference is they have the resources (and experience) to overcome them.
+The difference is larger brands have the resources (and experience) to overcome them.

-Know what to expect and be prepared to deal with each challenge as best you can.
-Learn more about the 7 big challenges all small businesses face and how to overcome them.
+It’s important to know what to expect and be prepared to deal with each challenge as best you can.
+Learn more about the 7 big challenges all small businesses face and how to overcome them below.

 Finding Customers & Generating Leads